rostools/samwise/inst/templates/planning-issue.md

 ## To do before course

-Several of the below tasks (for the admin/lead instructor) can be done using the r3admin package.
+Several of the below tasks (for the admin/lead instructor) can be done using the samwise package.

 -   [ ] {{tasks_start_date}}: (Optional) Send an calendar invite to registered participants with link to pre-course tasks and website.
 -   [ ] {{instructors_precourse_meeting}}: Send a calendar invite to instructors/helpers for course location (with planning issue link), dinner locations, and post-course debrief.